Site Overlay

 What do Community Health Registered Nurses do?

-Community health registered nurses work to improve the well-being of individuals and communities by promoting health, preventing disease, and providing direct medical care in various settings, such as schools, shelters, and homes.
+Community health registered nurses work to improve the well-being of individuals and communities by promoting health, preventing disease, and providing direct medical care across settings such as schools, shelters, and homes.

-Their duties include administering immunizations, providing health education on topics like nutrition and STDs, conducting screenings for conditions such as diabetes, assessing community health needs, and connecting people with essential resources and services.
+Their duties include administering immunizations, providing health education on topics such as nutrition and STDs, conducting screenings for conditions such as diabetes, assessing community health needs, and connecting people to essential resources and services.

 What they do